Follow your bliss and the Universe will open doors where there were only walls.

-Why is it so hard for so many of us to find a career path we love?
+Why is it so hard for so many of us to find a professional path we love?

 Most of us have heard the famous quote allegedly said by Confucius, the Chinese teacher, politician, and philosopher who lived more than 2500 years ago.

 And yet the seemingly simple task of “choosing a job you love” is, in reality, not so easy at all.

 - You’re told to choose a career path when you’re very young, with little life experience, and without having had a chance to experience what many different career paths look and feel like on a day-to-day basis.
 The reality of many professions is very different to the preconceptions or fantasies we have about them.

 - You’re filled with societal expectations from a young age that teach you falsehoods such as “If you’re smart, you should become a doctor, lawyer, or engineer” or “The measure of success is the amount of money you make” or “Choose job security over passion” and other such misleading statements.

 - You’re not taught to trust your own inner instincts from a young age.
 You’re encouraged to take the advice from teachers and adults more seriously than the whispers in your heart.
 Over time most of us learn to ignore those whispers completely.

 - You might have been told that following our passion is not responsible or wise.

 - You might have been led to believe that your specific talents and gifts are not necessarily something that the world needs and that we should choose something more practical instead.

 I took all the subliminal messages in my environment very seriously and they eventually led me down the completely wrong professional path.

 My journey has led me to believe that this is probably more like the advice we should follow instead: